omegaman123/omegaman123/README.md

   I am a long time game enthusiest and hope to merge that passion with my education in programming and design to forge a career in the games industry.

   My resume can be found [here](https://docs.google.com/document/d/1uB-O3ZKd3tVwweOho4-P0L9Ummvz0vyHKX2hK2xDwks/edit?usp=sharing).
+  My repositories contain all of the various coursework I have completed over my years ranging from working with and programming operating systems to WebGL to AI related projects   such as pathfinding and genetic algorithms.

   Games I've worked on: